 You may be wondering why I've included numbers adjacent to the oil names.
 These are rankings of each oil on the comedogenic scale - which is a system of ranking how likely it is that the ingredient will clog pores, on a scale of 0-5.
 0 won’t clog pores at all, 1 has a very low likelihood, 2 is moderately low, 3 is moderate, 4 is fairly high, and 5 is a high likelihood of clogging pores.

-People often use Coconut oil on their face out of convenience but this ranks at a 4 on the comedogenic scale and is therefore a terrible idea if you are suffering from clogged pores or acne.
+People often use Coconut oil on their faces out of convenience but this ranks at a 4 on the comedogenic scale and is, therefore, a terrible idea if you are suffering from clogged pores or acne.

-What I do with the oil is massage it onto my dry, just wiped skin, without wetting my face or hands beforehand.
-I massage the oil over my face first and lastly over my eyes, until I feel that anything remaining on my skin has been adequately loosened from the surface.
-Then, I either wet my hands and massage my face one more time to turn the oil to a milky consistently before washing it all away, OR I give myself a small spa experience.
-I run hot water over a face cloth until I can see the cloth steaming.
-Then after wringing out as much of the water as possible, before all the towel cools down, I tilt my head back and lay the towel over my face and press down to allow the heat to soothe my facial muscles and open my pores.
+What I do with the oil is massage it onto my dry, just wiped skin (sometimes even non-wiped skin), without wetting my face or hands beforehand.
+I massage the oil over my face first and lastly over my eyes until I feel that everything on my skin has been adequately loosened from the surface.
+Then, I either wet my hands and massage my face one more time to turn the oil to a milky consistency before washing it all away, OR I give myself a small spa experience - I run hot water over a face cloth until I can see the cloth steaming.
+After wringing out as much of the water as possible, before the towel cools down, I tilt my head back and lay the towel over my face and press down to allow the heat to soothe my facial muscles and open my pores.
 Once the towel feels cool to the touch I wipe my face with it and finish with a splash of water to remove anything that remains.

-I'm going to leave it here for today, hopefully this post brought you some insight on how your skincare may be benefitting or harming you, starting at the very first step.
-I admit the process I personally follow is thorough and sometimes tedious, but it has proven to keep my immensely sensitive skin calm and irritation free, so I swear by it.
+I'm going to leave it here for today, hopefully, this post brought you some insight on how your skincare may be benefitting or harming you, starting at the very first step.
+I admit the process I follow is thorough and sometimes tedious, but it has proven to keep my immensely sensitive skin calm and irritation-free, so I swear by it.
 Experiment with your routine rather than with too many products, and find out what works for you!